chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 The correlation is represented as an *overlap* in the circles.
 Their total area (R^2^ for the multiple regression model = 46.56%) is _less_ than the area they'd explain if there were no overlap (58.06%).

-**This highlights an important point**: Predictors are often correlated to some degree, so in multiple regression it only really makes sense to talk about the contribution a predictor makes _in the context of the other predictors in the model_.
-That is, a given predictor explains variance in the outcome variable only _after the other predictors in the model have been taken into account_.
+**This highlights a crucial point**: Predictors are often correlated to some degree, so in multiple regression it only really makes sense to talk about the contribution a predictor makes _in the context of the other predictors in the model_.
+That is, **a given predictor explains variance in the outcome variable only _after the other predictors in the model have been taken into account_**.

-Given that the **unique** contributions of `worry` and `describing` are lower in a multiple regression model, we must ask whether there's evidence that each predictor makes a unique contribution, over an above the other predictor.
+Given that the **unique** contributions of `worry` and `describing` are lower in a multiple regression model, we must ask whether there's evidence that each predictor makes a unique contribution, over and above the other predictor.
 For example, is there sufficient evidence for a unique contribution of `worry`, once `describing` has been taken into account?
 If not, we probably wouldn't include it in the model.

 \

 ### Using Bayes factors to assess the unique contribution of predictors

 :::{.tip}
-We can compare Bayes factors to determine whether a given predictor in a multiple regression model makes a unique contribution to the prediction of the outcome variable.
+We can compare Bayes factors of models to determine whether a given predictor in a multiple regression model makes a unique contribution to the prediction of the outcome variable.
 :::

 \